qcif-training/StatisticalComparisonsInfectiousDiseases/_episodes/06-ANOVA.md

-The ANOVA extension of the t-test is called the **F-test**, and is based around decomposing the total variation in the sample into the variability (sum of squares) within groups and between groups
+The ANOVA extension of the t-test is called the **F-test**, and is based around decomposing the total variation in the sample into the variability (sum of squares) within groups and between groups.

 ![RStudio layout](../fig/06-fig2.png)